-In this post, I’ll give a quick overview of what a Python program is, what they can be used for, and finally, how to write and run a simple program on the Raspberry Pi.
+In this post, I’ll give you a quick overview of what a Python program is, what Python programs can be used for, and how to write and run a simple Python program on the Raspberry Pi.

-Compare a “hello world” program written in C vs. the same program written in Python:
+Compare a “hello world” program written in C to the same program written in Python:

-Python programs don’t need to be compiled before running them, as you do with C programs.
+Unlike C programs, Python programs don’t need to be compiled before running them.
 However, you will need to install the Python interpreter on your computer to run them.
-The interpreter is the program that reads the Python file and executes the code.
-There are programs like Py2exe or Pyinstaller that can package Python code into stand-alone executable programs so you can run Python programs on computers without the Python interpreter installed.
+The Python interpreter is a program that reads Python files and executes the code.

 Like shell scripts, Python can automate tasks like batch renaming and moving large amounts of files.
-Using IDLE, Python’s REPL (read, eval, print, loop) function can be used just like a command line.
-However, there are more useful things you can create with Python.
-Programmers use Python to create things like:
+It can be used just like a command line with IDLE, Python’s REPL (read, eval, print, loop) function.
+However, there are more useful things you can do with Python.
+For example, you can use Python to program things like: